rickballard/CoCivium/legacy/Civium/discussions/Will_I_Have_Privacy.md

 **Elinor:** "I won’t enter if I’m naked to the system."

 **Rafe:** "But opacity lets bad actors fester.
-CoCivium thrives on light."
+CoCivium™ thrives on light."

 **Elinor:** "Some shadows are sacred.
 Trauma, queerness, self-doubt."